370417/mini-music-reader/README.md

 # Auto Flip

-An app to turn the pages of your sheet music for you.
+An app to turn the pages of your sheetPartition music for you.